barijaona/mastodon_digest/README.md

   -o OUTPUT_DIR         Output directory for the rendered digest. (default: ./render/) --theme {default, light}
-                        Named template theme with which to render the digest (default: default) --flipton             Use flipton for retrieving posts from their original instances.
+                        Named template theme with which to render the digest (default: default) --flipton {True,False}
+                        Use flipton for retrieving posts from their original instances.
 This will fetch more complete information about boosts, stars and replies. (default: False)
 ```